 There are various ways to administer essiac tea to your pet.
 For most pets, the easiest thing to do is to mix the tea with a liquid.
 Water will work if your pet isn't averse to the taste of essiac tea, but you might need to use a liquid that's more enticing to your pet to get him to take the tea.
 You may need to feed your pet using an eye dropper, syringe or turkey baster, depending on the size of your animal.
 Because it is recommended that your pet (like people) take the tea one hour before or two hours after a meal, you may want to stick to the liquid method.
 However, many have had success with essiac by mixing it in their pet's food.
 If that is your only option to get the animal to take it, be assured that taking essiac with food is much better than not taking it at all.

-Click here to read about treating cancer in pets.
+Click here to read about essiac and pets.